MrHooRa/STAT-Major/README.md

     │  │  ├── inc       # Store the commonly included files such as the header and footer of a page │  │  │  └── ...
     │  │  │
     │  │  └── libs  # Store the library files, e.g., validation, sanitization, etc.
     │  │     ├── footer.php         # This is defualt footer for all manage pages.
     │  │     ├── header.php         # This is defualt header for all manage pages.
+    │  │     ├── pagination.php     # For subjects.php
     │  │     └── subjectsFun.php    # This file contain all functions for manage subjects (Such as add, edit and delete subjects)
     │  │
     │  ├── index.php    # Home page, for display some statistics, lat~est events and top members.